brymer-meneses/astro-blasters/README.md

 ### Building the Binary

 The [uv](https://astral.sh/blog/uv) tool is used to handle the dependencies.
-To run the game simply do,
+To run the game simply invoke,

 ```bash
 uv run game